countable-web/open-source-corporation/sales/ESTIMATION.md

 # Estimation

 Software project estimation is [notoriously difficult](https://erikbern.com/2019/04/15/why-software-projects-take-longer-than-you-think-a-statistical-model.html).
+A typical problem is the team appears to have 70% of the information when estimating a project, when they really have 30% because by definition, they can't see black swan conditions (unknown unknowns).

 # Purpose